Green-Wood Cemetery: Chapel

-The Green-Wood Cemetery chapel is located near the 25th Street gate.
-Built in 1911–1913 by Warren and Wetmore, the chapel is located on the site of one of Green-Wood's original ponds.
-Though it is generally designed in the late Gothic style, its massing is in the Beaux-Arts style.
-It is made of limestone, and consists of multiple towers, including a central octagonal tower and four octagonal turrets, one at each corner.
-The three-story chapel contains a ground level, clerestory level, and the second story in the central tower.
+The Green-Wood Cemetery chapel, designed by Warren and Wetmore, occupies the site of one of Green-Wood's original ponds.
+The chapel is located near the 25th Street gate, near the cemetery's receiving tomb.
+Though it is generally designed in the Neo-Gothic or late Gothic style, its massing is in the Beaux-Arts style.
 It was patterned after the Tom Tower at Christ Church, Oxford.
+The chapel, an interdenominational house of worship, was made a city landmark in 2016.